technmsg/spcrew.org/content/resources.md

 [Wholehog 2](https://www2.highend.com/support/controllers/hog2.asp)

 > The Wholehog 2 operating system software is complete.
 No further development or bug fixes are planned.
 Library creation by Flying Pig Systems and High End Systems is also complete as of July 1, 2007.
 The complete catalog of library files made over the history of the Wholehog 2 is now available for download from this page.
-In addition, resouces for assisting in user created library files are available.
+In addition, resources for assisting in user created library files are available.

 * User Manual ([PDF](https://www2.highend.com/support/controllers/documents/H2_manual.pdf))
 * Firmware v3.3 Build 177 ([Zip](https://www2.highend.com/support/controllers/software/tnt_177.zip))